Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

-While extreme tiredness can be the result of an underlying medical condition, it’s also often related to little things in our daily activities.
-Here are 10 causes of fatigue that are pretty easy to remedy.
+While extreme tiredness can be the result of an underlying medical condition, it’s also often related to small aspects of our daily activities.
+Here are 10 causes of fatigue and some suggestions for addressing them.

-Stress is just a part of life, and not something you could ever eliminate altogether.
-But chronic stress can contribute to all kinds of physical and emotional upset, including sleep problems.
+Stress is just a part of life — it’s not something you could ever eliminate altogether.
+But chronic stress can contribute to all kinds of physical and emotional issues, including sleep problems.

 Too much stress makes your body vulnerable to illness, headaches, muscle tension, and anxiety.
 Who wouldn’t be exhausted?

-A study on university students revealed a connection between perceived stress levels and sleep quality during exams.
+Another 2014 study on university students suggests a connection between perceived stress levels and sleep quality during exams.

-Energy drinks provide a one-two punch of sugar and caffeine, which makes them a popular choice for people who need to stay awake and alert.
+Energy drinks provide a one-two punch of sugar and caffeine, so they’re a popular choice for people who need to stay awake and alert.
 But overusing highly caffeinated beverages can leave you feeling more tired.

-In a driving simulation study, fatigued participants did get a boost from an energy drink, but that surge came at the price of rebound fatigue after it wore off.
+In a driving simulation study in 2009, fatigued participants did get a boost from an energy drink, but that surge came at the price of rebound fatigue once it wore off.

 And in a review of 41 studies from 1990 to 2011, evidence showed that people who drank energy drinks experienced more daytime sleepiness the next day.